ln1986/Power-BI--HR-Analytics-Project/README.md

 **Problem statement**

 X company which was established few years back is facing around 20% attrition rate for the couple of years.
 And it's majorly affecting the company in many aspects.
-In order to understand why employees are leaving the company and reduce the attrition rate, XYZ company has approached HR analytics consultancy for analyzing the data they have.
+In order to understand why employees are leaving the company and reduce the attrition rate, X company has approached HR analytics consultancy for analyzing the data they have.

 I worked in this project as the HR analyst role and built a dashboard which can help the organization to take the data driven decision.